X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA13texturetocolors.md

-# Texture to array of colors
+# Texture to an array of colors

 With the slopes finally ready, we can move on and do something about the solid green color of our terrain.
-Instead of using a fixed color, for each pixel of the terrain we’re going to look up the color from an existing ground image and use this color for our own terrain.
-This might be a problem when our terrain is larger than the existing ground image, which is why we need a ‘tileable’ ground image, meaning that you cannot see an edge when you put two of the images next to, on top or below each other.
+Instead of using a fixed color, for each pixel of the terrain, we are going to look up the color from an existing ground image and use this color for our own terrain.
+This might be a problem when our terrain is larger than the existing ground image, which is why we need a ‘tileable’ ground image, meaning that you cannot see an edge when you put two of the images next to, on top of below each other.

 ## Coloring the ground from a texture